realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Prompt 16
 Hyper-realistic urban fashion portrait of a young man sitting in a stylized pose, with a low angle emphasizing his sneakers.
 He wears an oversized light-toned athletic outfit, featuring a hoodie and a voluminous plush jacket.
 The sneakers have a modern design, white with vibrant purple details, creating a striking contrast against a vivid Butter Yellow (#F6D860) background.
 The setting is minimalist, with a solid yellow backdrop that highlights the figures.

+Prompt 17
+A cinematic ultrawide, low-angle shot of a young man standing in the same outdoor setting.
+The man is leaning casually against a tall weathered concrete gate, surrounded by lush green branches and barbed wire above.
+The ground is wet, reflecting the rainy and misty atmosphere. a man wearing a white open rolledup sleeve cargo shirt and black baggy cargo pant.
+Keep the misty forest pathway in the background with a dreamy, moody atmosphere.